-Share Incentive Plan Tax Savings!
-The plan that's twice as nice!
+Share Incentive Plan tax savings: twice as nice!

 The default tax position for employees acquiring shares in their employer is a charge to income tax.
 This surprises some employers who think that shares must be capital assets and therefore taxed more favourably than cash no matter how the shares are delivered to staff.